WDKX: History

 In 1962, Andrew Langston moved his family young wife Gloria Langston and son Andre Langston to Rochester after being offered a job at a local TV station.
 Upon his arrival, he was quickly turned away once they realized he was Black and did not want him on camera.
 In order to provide for his family he became an insurance agent, barber, and took a sales job at National Clothing Company.
 One of his most prominent clients at National Clothing Company was Xerox founder, Joseph Wilson.
 Wilson and Langston became good friends over time and would talk about a number of topics.
 One topic being, Langston's dream of starting his own radio station.
 Due to the poor treatment of Black people, race riots, and lack of proper news coverage Langston wanted to create a vehicle to give the unheard a voice.
 Wilson believed in Langston's dream and promised him a space atop the Xerox tower, the highest building in Rochester, for his antenna once he solidified ownership of the station.
 Their agreement was written on a napkin.

 In 1968, Langston went to Washington, D.C. to meet with the FCC to apply for his license to broadcast on the available frequency 103.9 MHz.
 After six years, the new station, christened FM 104 WDKX, commenced broadcasting at 5:30 a.m. on April 6, 1974.
 Wilson kept his promise and the WDKX antenna was placed on top of the Xerox Tower where it still stands today.
-Langston chose the call letters DKX with intention, standing for influential Black community leaders – Fredrick Douglass, Martin Luther King Jr., and Malcolm X.
+Langston chose the call letters DKX with intention, standing for influential Black community leaders – Frederick Douglass, Martin Luther King Jr., and Malcolm X.

 Andrew A. Langston, received the "Rochester Radio Broadcaster of the Year" Award, the National Association of Black Owned Broadcasters "Pioneer" Award, and was inducted to the "New York State Broadcasters Hall of Fame" inaugural class for his contributions to the broadcasting industry.
 He died in 2010.

 The station is a key element within the community of Rochester.
 They are heavily focused on the betterment and empowerment of the community.
 Through various initiatives like the Back to School Drive, Step Jam, Women 4 Women, and more they are able to work with community leaders to create safe enriching environments for the people of Rochester.
 WDKX currently broadcasts to over 170,000 listeners throughout Monroe County and employs 30 people in the greater Rochester area.
 In addition, their reach goes beyond terrestrial airwaves in Rochester reaching millions annually via their digital platforms.
 WDKX is now owned by Langston's son, Andre Langston and his granddaughter, Andria B. Langston.